dataminer-site/dataminer-site.github.io/docs/archive/0.10/api/python/conversion.md

 * `UINTEGER`
 * `DOUBLE`

-When using the DuckDB Value class, it's possible to set a target type, which will influence the conversion.
+When using the DataMiner Value class, it's possible to set a target type, which will influence the conversion.

 ### `float`